course-fish274-2021/Souta-salmon/README.md

 ## Concepts

-Does managing fisheries for wildlife limit salmon consumption by bears in Alaskan?
+Does managing fisheries for wildlife limit salmon consumption by bears in Alaska?

 In this document I will: